Serrowxd/mandracchia-law/README.md

 - attempting to make color breakpoints will cause issue with `mainThinHome` due to the padding.
 Any color changes will need to be done manually.

+- !!!
+LAYOUT IS BROKEN ON CHROME, WORKS FINE ON FIREFOX !!!

 ### Build Notes

 `RSNav` = [EXPORT = RSNav] Reactstrap Default Navigation.